 - Mt.
 Kilimanjaro

-Rising high above the African plains stands the almost 20,000 ft. high Mount Kilimanjaro.
-The highest mountain in Africa and the largest free standing mountain in the world, this mountain is a dormant volcano with 3 volcanic cones: Kibo, Shira and Mawenzi.
+High above the African plains stands the almost 20,000 ft. high Mount Kilimanjaro.
+The highest mountain in Africa and the largest free-standing mountain in the world is a dormant volcano with three volcanic cones: Kibo, Shira, and Mawenzi.
 Although Shira and Mawenzi are extinct volcanoes, Kibo is dormant.
 The last major eruption of this volcano was over 350,000 years ago, with the most recent activity occurring about 200 years ago.
 This magnificent mountain was first climbed back in 1889.
 Today, almost 30,000 people climb Mount Kilimanjaro every year, with about 2/3 of those climbers successfully making it to the top.

 Already booked on one of our packages to Tanzania?
 See everything you need to know before you go.